 How is Bend Radius Calculated?

 The minimum bend radius (R) is typically determined by the outer diameter (d) of the cable times a multiplier (see diagram to the right).
 Below are the bend radiuses of some typical data center cables:

-- Category 5, 5e, and 6 cables: four times the cable diameter
+- Category 5, 5e, and 6 cables: eight times the cable diameter

 - Fiber patch cord: ten to fifteen times the cable diameter